The Lever

 The Lever is an American reader-supported investigative news outlet founded by David Sirota, a former speechwriter and senior adviser for the Bernie Sanders 2020 presidential campaign.
-The name The Lever is inspired by a quote from the Greek mathematician Archimedes, who said, "Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."
+The name The Lever is inspired by the Greek mathematician Archimedes, who said, "Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."

-As of April 2024, The Lever had more than 112,000 active free and paying subscribers, and a staff of nineteen.
-The Levers mission, according to founder David Sirota, is to "hold power accountable."
-According to managing editor Joel Warner, The Levers "bread and butter" reporting and "core area of success" is reporting on "how corporate power is making everything worse for the rest of us".
+As of June 2026, The Lever had 260,000 free subscribers and an undisclosed number of paid subscribers.
+Its mission, according to Sirota, is to "hold power accountable".
+According to managing editor Joel Warner, The Levers "bread-and-butter" reporting and "core area of success" is reporting on "how corporate power is making everything worse for the rest of us".

-The investigative reporting from The Lever has been cited by other news outlets, including the New York Times, NPR, The Washington Post, Politico, Al Jazeera, Rolling Stone, and The Baltimore Sun.
+Investigative reporting by The Lever has been cited by news outlets including The New York Times, NPR, The Washington Post, Politico, Al Jazeera, Rolling Stone, and The Baltimore Sun.

 History and organization

 Founder David Sirota launched an earlier version, called The Daily Poster, in April 2020.
 In May 2021, The Daily Poster moved from a newsletter to an independent website.
-In March 2022, the site was expanded and renamed as The Lever.
+In March 2022, the site was expanded and renamed The Lever.

 In 2023, The Lever's website received almost two million visits, and its reporting was seen more than 14 million times through platforms like Apple News and Google News.

+As of April 2024, The Lever had more than 112,000 active free and paying subscribers, and a staff of 19.

+As of June 2026, The Lever had 260,000 free subscribers and an undisclosed number of paid subscribers.
+The Lever intends to increase its staff to 21 members.